martinnirtl/dockma/README.md

 ## Contribute

 Everybody is welcome to contribute new features or bugfixes.
 To do so, please first create a issue with the respective [template](https://github.com/martinnirtl/dockma/issues/new/choose).
-Fork the repository, add your code and submit your changes linked to feature request or bug report as a pull request.
+Fork the repository, add your code and submit your changes linked to the feature request or bug report as a pull request.

 After reviewing it, your changes get merged into the project.